NETWAYS/foreman-training/Setup.md

 ## Katello Demo

-To setup the Katello demo follow this guide:
+To setup the Katello demo follow this guide (it requires vagrant and ansible to be installed):

     # git clone https://github.com/Katello/forklift.git
     # cd forklift
-    # vagrant up centos7-katello-3.0
+    # vagrant up centos7-katello-3.2

 This will setup your Katello server, login with the provided credentials and add the following content:

 * GPG Key "RPM-GPG-KEY-CentOS-7" by uploading the key from a CentOS 7 system
 * Product "CentOS7" with the key assigned
 * Repository "CentOS7-Base-x86_64" of type "yum" and URL "http://mirror.centos.org/centos/7/os/x86_64/"
-* Sync this repository - it will consume about 7GB (or choose "On Demand to save some storage)
+* Sync this repository - it will consume about 7GB (or choose "On Demand" to save some storage)
 * Life Cycle Environment "Test" and "Production"
 * Content View "CentOS7"
  * Add the Repository "CentOS7-Base-x86_64"